workshopdemos/doggos-gse/tests/README.md

         npm run test

-4. Observe the failed test cases, update them according to your changes in the DOGGOS.INPUT file (frim the 1st step).
+4. Observe the failed test cases, update them according to your changes in the DOGGOS.INPUT file (from the 1st step).
 If you added a new breed, create a test suite for it by following the existing breed test cases.
 5. Run the test suite again, and verify all the test cases are passing.